tpm2-software/tpm2-totp/man/tpm2-totp.1.md

 # EXAMPLES

 ## Setup
-The TOTP secret can be generated with and without password.
+The TOTP secret can be initialized with and without password.
 It is recommended to set a password `-P`in order to enable recovery options.
 Also the PCRs and PCR banks can be selected `-p` and `-b`.
 Default values are PCRs `0,2,4` and banks `SHA1, SHA256`.
 ```
-tpm2-totp generate
+tpm2-totp init
-tpm2-totp -P verysecret generate
+tpm2-totp -P verysecret init
-tpm2-totp -P verysecret -p 0,1,2,3,4,5,6 generate
+tpm2-totp -P verysecret -p 0,1,2,3,4,5,6 init
-tpm2-totp -p 0,1,2,3,4,5,6 -b SHA1,SHA256 generate
+tpm2-totp -p 0,1,2,3,4,5,6 -b SHA1,SHA256 init
 ```

 ## Boot